 Breastfeed (when possible)

 Possibly the biggest influence on baby’s biome is what they’re fed.
 Breast milk, nature’s perfect baby formula — is full of hormones, antibodies, and you guessed it, beneficial bacteria.
 These invisible helpers colonize the infant’s gut and set the course for the baby’s growing immune system and metabolism.
 Emerging research suggests that breastfed infants are less likely to be colonized by potentially pathogenic organisms like C. difficile and E. Coli bacteria, and direct breastfeeding without a pump is associated with a higher overall bacterial richness and diversity.

-CRUDE exists to help your nature thrive, and that goes for your family, too.
-It’s a new frontier of personal care and hygiene, and things are changing quickly as we uncover the critical importance of the bugs we’ve been washing down the drain over the last 100 years.
-At CRUDE we’re committed to providing the products and education that support you, your family, our biomes, and our living planet — and we think that starts by trusting, rather than interfering, with nature’s brilliant regenerative systems.
-We’d love to know how you’re promoting bacterial diversity and homeostasis in your life and with your family, please comment or email us at firstname.lastname@example.org with your tips and suggestions.
+We’re committed to providing the education that support you, your family, our biomes, and our living planet — and we think that starts by trusting, rather than interfering, with nature’s brilliant regenerative systems.
+We’d love to know how you’re promoting bacterial diversity and homeostasis in your life and with your family, so don’t hesitate to comment or email us at firstname.lastname@example.org with your tips and suggestions.
 Happy seeding!